Accredited training for lawyers

 Family law cases involving violence against women are complicated, time consuming, stressful, challenging and can be dangerous for both the client and her lawyer.
-Yet effective lawyering is essential to ensure a positive outcome that allows the client and her children to move on to lives free from violence.

 To support lawyers’ work in this area, Luke’s Place offers an online training, “Effective Lawyering with Clients Leaving Abusive Relationships”.
 Designed for family law lawyers in Ontario, this 3-hour course is CPD accredited for 1 hour 20 minutes Professionalism Hours and up to 1 hour 10 minutes Substantive Hours.